nobodyscripts/LeafBlowerScript/Readme.md

   - Added LogBuffer setting to store log entries in a buffer, reducing disk writes with logging enabled.
   - Added Update.ahk to replace current with test version
+  - Updated check for updates to provide a button which updates the script

 - Hotkeys